|Location||British Virgin Islands|

 Limited feature set

-NordVPN also includes CyberSec, a very effective ad, tracker, malware, and phishing domain blocker.
-CyberSec boosts your online security while speeding up your browsing (by keeping ads etc. from ever reaching your device).
+Surfshark, on the other hand, includes advanced security features like CleanWeb, a very effective ad, tracker, malware, and phishing domain blocker.
+CleanWeb boosts your online security while speeding up your browsing (by keeping ads etc. from ever reaching your device).

 ExpressVPN offers none of those things.
 They have definitely fallen behind when it comes to advanced VPN features.